 Urgent activities require immediate attention.
 As soon as they appear they demand immediate attention.
 Their importance is mainly at that very moment and they can detract from important activities and long-term goals.

-- Increased productivity: This method assists in organizing and categorizing activities.
+This method assists in organizing and categorizing activities.
 Assigning a task to one of the four quadrants helps to decide whether it should be prioritized, scheduled, or even eliminated.
 It builds efficiency and focuses attention on what matters most.
 Creating a prioritized list helps to get more important things done.

-- Self-Discipline.
 Self-discipline means consciously taking control of behavior.
 This type of restraint helps to replace negative actions with positive ones.
 It is the result of prioritizing, organizing, and avoiding distractions.

-- Clear habits.
 Categorizing activities can clarify certain patterns in behavior.
 It helps to assess someone’s behavior.
 Identification of patterns gives clues as to where to make changes, and which habits to develop, and to focus on what is important.

-- Learn to let go.
 Let go of distractions.
 Giving time-wasters (Quadrant 4) less priority, enables you to accomplish more, in both quantity and quality.
 The Covey matrix gives the framework and confidence to delegate responsibilities when necessary and when to say no to a new task.

-- Improve planning skills.
 Being able to prioritize tasks enables you to determine your immediate objectives and overall goals.
 When the priorities are set in this way, realistic time frames can be attached to these activities.

 If you add these habits of highly effective people to your routine, you’re already doing better than most people out there.

-How to Use the Covey Matrix
+How to Use Time Management Matrix to Boost Your Productivity

-The whole idea behind the Covey time management matrix is to stimulate questioning as to whether a task is important or is it only a priority because of its urgency.
+The whole idea behind the Covey time management matrix is to stimulate questioning as to whether a task is important or is only a priority because of its urgency.

-Put It in Writing
+Put it in writing

 The result is the same whether it is written with pen and paper or using a digital tool.
 Chronicling helps to create a visual reminder and engages our thought processes.
 This documentation combined with the time matrix helps to make priorities clear.
 So keep the Covey matrix in a visible place, then it acts as a constant reminder.

-Include Deadlines
+Include deadlines

 After clearly listing each task, assign deadlines, which will guide you in prioritizing tasks.
 With the dates in mind, some tasks may need to be pushed forward, while others can wait.